fieldtrip/website/tutorial/tms-eeg.md

     data_tms_clean_avg = ft_timelockanalysis(cfg, data_tms_clean);

 We can now compare the raw data with the cleaned data.
-If you do not have the time-locked average of the raw data anymore, you can download it here](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/tms/sp/data_tms_avg.mat) and load it wit
+If you do not have the time-locked average of the raw data anymore, you can download it here](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/tms/sp/data_tms_avg.mat) and load it with:

     load data_tms_avg;